 Northwestern students include service project in Chiro Games trip

-Northwestern students head to sunny Cocoa Beach, Florida this week to participate in Chiro Games.
+Students from Northwestern Health Sciences University spent the weekend in sunny Cocoa Beach, Florida recently to participate in Chiro Games.
 The athletic tournament brings together students from chiropractic colleges throughout the US and Canada.